flywheel-apps/bids-app-template-test/README.md

   * Keep it private for now, not that nobody should see it, but there's no need for a lot of intrusive questions about it before it is even released for the first time.
   * Check the "Initialize this repository with a README", add a .gitignore for Python, and set the license to the same license as the open source code.
   * Press the "Create Repository" button.
+  * Clone your new project locally: press "Clone or download" and then, e.g. `git clone git@github.com:flywheel-apps/bids-fmriprep.git`

 ## Clone this repository using a different name